jwortmann/exapunks-syntax/README.md

 Copy the files `Exapunks.sublime-syntax` and `Exapunks.sublime-settings` into your user directory of Sublime Text.
 To find the location of your user directory, click on `Preferences > Browse Packages...` within Sublime Text.

-Due to there beeing no convention of a specific file extension for EXAPUNKS code, you have to manually select EXAPUNKS in the rightmost part of the status bar to apply syntax highlighting for the current file.
+Due to there beeing no convention of a specific file extension for EXAPUNKS code, you have to manually select User/EXAPUNKS under `View > Syntax` to apply syntax highlighting for the current file.
 Alternatively you can add the expression `NOTE EXAPUNKS` as a first line into your source code, to automatically apply the EXAPUNKS syntax whenever that file is opened.